diefenbach/django-lfs/docs/glossary.rst

         software license.
 See also: http://en.wikipedia.org/wiki/BSD_licenses

     Django
         The web framework LFS is build upon.
-See http://www.djangoproject.com.
+See also http://www.djangoproject.com.

     LMI
         Acronym for LFS Management Interface.
 See also :term:`MI`.